What Total Quality Management Is

 - Better working practices and worker commitment to quality.

 Total Quality Management (TQM) is a management philosophy that became influential in the 1980s and 1990s.
-It originated in manufacturing but has been adapted to many service organisations, including schools.
-The framework starts with three foundational definitions (quality, customer, satisfaction), expands into Philip Crosby’s four absolutes, and ends with a description of the TQM framework itself.
+It originated in manufacturing and has since been adapted to many service organisations, including schools.
+At its core, TQM focuses on continuous improvement across every function of an organisation and treats quality as the work of everyone, not a separate department.

 Quality, customers, and satisfaction